michaelkaribi/michaelkaribi/README.md

 ### Hi there 👋, my name is Michael
 #### Design and Development
-I'm a mechanical engineering graduate from Australia, but my true passion lies in software development.
+Graduated with a degree in Mechanical Engineering, I have a passion for solving problems and software development.
 Currently, I'm diving into JavaScript and honing my skills by building projects and working through exercises.
-Follow along as I document my learning journey—any feedback or collaboration is always welcome! 🚀
+Follow along as I document my learning journey — any feedback or collaboration is always welcome! 🚀

 Skills: PY / JS / HTML / CSS